JeffGregorio/LibAG/README.md

 ## Digital to Analog Conversion

-The library provides two methods for generating output.
+The library provides two methods for generating analog output signals.

 ### PWM (`Timer.h`)
 The classes `Timer0`, `Timer1`, and `Timer2` each have two associated pulse width modulation (PWM) channels mapped to the AVR's associated `OCRnA` and `OCRnB` pins, where `n` is the number of the timer.
 The PWM rate for timers 0 and 2 are determined by the system clock, the timer's prescaler, and 8-bit timer resolution, i.e. <img src="https://render.githubusercontent.com/render/math?math=f_{PWM}=16MHz/prescaler/2^8">.